kevinbdx35/kevinbdx35/README.md

 My main programming language is **Python** 🐍, I use it in professionnal context with differents tools like Pycharm, Panda, Flask, SQLAlchemy, Pytest, Ctype, CPython, JWT, BCrypt, PostgreSQL, Postman, and more...

-I also skilled in front-end development 🌐, HTML, CSS and Javascript.
-And I have goods foundations in C language.
+I am skilled in front-end development 🌐, HTML, CSS and Javascript.
+And I have goods Knowledges in C language.

 Gifted, open-minded 🧠, I am passionate about learning all time about everything 📖.